BRIDGES AND HIGHWAYS

 Location: Burien, Washington

-KBA is providing full construction management services for this $4.6 million project that constructs improvements of S 116th Street over an unnamed creek, including installation of a new bridge, storm drainage improvements at the roadway and at the creek levels, reconstruction of approximately 130 feet of the creek, installation of a SEW wall adjacent to the reconstructed creek, HMA paving, striping and signing, and planting.
+KBA provided full construction management services for this $4.6 million project that constructed improvements of S 116th Street over an unnamed creek, including installation of a new bridge, storm drainage improvements at the roadway and at the creek levels, reconstruction of approximately 130 feet of the creek, installation of a SEW wall adjacent to the reconstructed creek, HMA paving, striping and signing, and planting.

 228th Street Grade Separation